Skitbet/SkitRadium/README.md

 The ICommand class has 4 basic methods that are required to make a command!
       - run() - This is where your command will be ran.
-      - getName() - This is the name of you command.
+      - getName() - This is the name of your command.
       - getDescription() - This is the description of your command.
       - getOptions() - This is where your options for the command is.
 Please read the JDA documents about OptionData for more info.